artsy/artsy.github.io/_posts/2019-04-07-how-did-artsy-become-oss-by-default.markdown

 started with the app the team worked on daily: Artsy for iOS (Eigen).
 We opened the repo in january, and had a write-up on the process and changes needed to make it work a few months later once the dust has settled.

-> Credit where credit is due, when we were working on Eidolon [the Bidding Kiosk], our CTO dB just casually tossed
+> Credit where credit is due, when we were working on Eidolon [the Bidding Kiosk], our CTO dB. just casually tossed
 > the idea that, really, Eigen should be open source too.

 > We devoted time at the end of 2014 to understand what the constraints were for getting the app opened. [...]
 We